 In China, eggs are a revered food and a pregnant woman will eat up to ten a day if she can afford it.

 There is a huge difference between grass fed cows and GMO corn/soy fed confinement cows.

 The saturated fats from grass fed animals contains beneficial fats with a large amount of the fat soluble mineral activators that we have been talking about.
 For instance, lard from pastured animals has the highest vitamin D content.

 Misunderstood and maligned for the last few decades, butter is probably one of the healthiest fats you can eat.
 As studied and documented by Dr. Weston Price, many traditional cultures held butter up to be a sacred food.

 Isolated Swiss villagers placed a bowl of butter on their church altars, set a wick in it, and let it burn throughout the year as a sign of divinity in the butter.

 Butter made from the milk of properly raised grass fed cows is indeed sacred.

 Traditional cultures put butter on their vegetables because they knew that the vitamins and minerals in vegetables need the activators in fat to be absorbed properly by the human body.
 I’ll repeat that.
 Vitamins and minerals need fat in order to be absorbed properly.

-If you really cannot handle organ meats, you can try dessicated liver capsules.
+If you really cannot handle organ meats, you can try desiccated liver capsules.
 But you must buy them from a reputable company.
-Here is where to get dessicated liver capsules.

 Traditional people of all cultures ate bone marrow.
 The literal translation of bone marrow in Russian is “bone brains,” clearly indicating that its importance was long ago understood.